 On the undergraduate syllabus I teach on the modules Epic into Novel and The Seventeenth Century (both of which I convene in 2018-19).
 Before arriving at Warwick, I taught literature and drama for nearly two years at the University of Nottingham, where I also supervised undergraduate dissertations on topics ranging from witchcraft on the early modern stage to the devil in children’s literature and an MA dissertation on Renaissance epic.
 I’d be happy to hear from undergraduates and postgraduates interested in writing dissertations on any aspects of seventeenth-century literature.

 With Andrew McRae ed.
 Literature of the Stuart Successions: An Anthology (Manchester, 2017).

 'Poetry, the Passions, and Anti-Democracy in Later Stuart England' in Democracy and Anti-Democracy in Early Modern England, 1603-1689 ed.
 Cesare Cuttica and Markku Peltonen (Brill, forthcoming).

 ‘‘A great Romance feigned to raise wonder’: Literature and the Making of the 1689 Succession’ in Stuart Succession Literature: Moments and Transformations ed.
-Andrew McRae and Paulina Kewes (Oxford, in press).
+Andrew McRae and Paulina Kewes (Oxford, 2019), pp. 114-31.